PandaRider/Taobao-PCB-guide/README.md

 For example, a common ATMega328p from Taobao cost [¥4.80](https://item.taobao.com/item.htm?spm=a230r.1.14.27.26ec255cQJekQx&id=13854666988&ns=1) (S$0.97) compared to [S$3.17](http://sg.element14.com/microchip/atmega328p-au/microcontroller-mcu-8-bit-atmega/dp/1715486) from Element14.
 The downside of Taobao's relatively lower price is the extra delivery charges and longer delivery time.
 This price difference is not applicable to all ICs!
 Also, if you intend to commercialize/mass produce your electronic product, it is recommended to purchase your electronics from mainstream electronics distributors with a quality guarantee.

 Steps for JLC PCB service are not described here as (in my opinion) it's more beneficial to write a guide in a topic readers are struggling in.
-(Want to contribute?
-Make a PR!)
+(PR contributions are much appreciated though!)
 <!-- Moreover, Taobao has way wider variety. :wink: -->

 ## Taobao